yamashita-software-works/FSWorkbench-Preview-Releases/README.md

 # FSWorkbench-Preview

 FSWorkbench is a tool for browse information and simple-operation files, directories and file system on local disk volumes that with/without drive letter.
+Not a "Filer" for comfortable user experience.

 NOTICE: